150Pocahontas/150Pocahontas/README.md

 # HI, I'm Patrícia Gonçalves Pereira

-<br />I'm a Software Engineering Student at University of Minho and I am currently in my master's degree
+<br />I'm a Software Engineering Student at University of Minho and I am currently in my master's degree.

 <br />Connect and follow me: